m-dylan-spencer/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+M. Dylan Spencer is a doctoral candidate in the Criminology and Criminal Justice Department at the University of South Carolina.
+His reserach interests include spatial and quantitative methodologies, natural resource-based crime, evidence-based crime prevention, and policing.
+He expects to complete his Ph.D. program in the spring of 2022.